Advertising, Account Director

 4-5 times per week

 Yes, I do.
 Potatoes are a great complex carbohydrate that helps keep me fueled during long rides.
-They are also a good source of potassium which has helped prevent muscle cramping.
+They are also a great source of potassium which has helped prevent muscle cramping.

 For my longer rides I’ll pack pre-cooked petite potatoes and consume along the way.